Night trains to Sweden – and beyond the Arctic Circle

 The vast distances in this country are challenging.
 Anyone traveling in Sweden will soon realize that cities and regions are far apart and a journey can quickly take several hours or days.
 However, the country has a relatively dense railway network and the regions are well-connected by train.

-Night trains have a special significance in Sweden: While in the rest of Europe night train connections had to be awakened from their slumber, Sweden (like Norway and Finland) has always relied on night trains.
-They connect the south with the north overnight, covering thousands of kilometers.
-Especially in winter, night trains are vital lifelines for the people, connecting the ski regions around Åre, Kiruna, or Narvik (Norway) with the south.
+Night trains hold a special significance in Sweden.
+While night train services in the rest of Europe had to be woken from a deep slumber, Sweden (like Norway and Finland) has always relied on them.
+They connect the south with the north overnight, covering thousands of kilometres.
+In winter, especially, night trains are vital lifelines, linking the ski regions around Åre, Kiruna, and Narvik (Norway) with the south.

 Connections to Sweden

-Snälltåget and the Swedish state railway SJ each offer a daily night train connection from Germany via Denmark to Sweden.
-Both trains travel via Hamburg and Copenhagen to Stockholm and, from Malmö, serve numerous starting points in southern Sweden such as Nässjö, Linköping, or Norrköping.
+Snälltåget and the Swedish state railway, SJ, each offer a daily night train connection from Germany to Sweden via Denmark.
+Both trains travel via Hamburg and Copenhagen to Stockholm (and sometimes to Gothenburg in summer), and from Malmö, they serve numerous starting points in southern Sweden like Nässjö, Linköping, and Norrköping.

-Website of the Swedish State Railways (English): https://www.sj.se/en
+Website of the Swedish State Railways (in English): https://www.sj.se/en

-Snälltåget (Monday to Friday, and Sunday, seasonally from Dresden or Innsbruck)
+Snälltåget (Monday to Friday, and Sunday, seasonal from Dresden or Innsbruck)

 - Snälltåget train 300/301

-Categories: seats, couchettes (6-berth compartment), private 6-berth couchette compartment - Seasonal Snälltåget train 304/305 from Innsbruck to Malmö
+Categories: Seats, couchettes (6-berth compartment), and private 6-berth couchette compartment - Seasonal Snälltåget train 304/305 from Innsbruck to Malmö

-- Categories: seats, couchettes (6-berth compartment), private 6-berth couchette compartment
+- Categories: Seats, couchettes (6-berth compartment), and private 6-berth couchette compartment

-The travel times with the night trains of SJ and Snälltåget are practically identical, taking about 16 hours.
-The SJ EuroNight departs from Berlin earlier and therefore reaches Stockholm by 10:00 AM.
-This train is particularly suitable for journeys from Hamburg to Stockholm, as it reaches the destination earlier.
+The journey times on the SJ and Snälltåget night trains are practically identical, taking about 16 hours.
+The SJ EuroNight departs from Berlin earlier and therefore reaches Stockholm before noon.
+This train is particularly suitable for journeys from Hamburg to Stockholm, as it arrives at the destination earlier.
 Destinations in southern Sweden, however, are reached very early in the morning.

-The Snälltåget night train is ideal for journeys from (Dresden-) Berlin via Hamburg to Copenhagen and destinations in southern Sweden.
-The train has a longer stop in Malmö, thus reaching Stockholm in the early afternoon – for faster travel to Stockholm, there is the option to change to a day train in Malmö.
-By changing in Malmö, you can get to Stockholm more quickly.
-The destinations of Copenhagen (6:33 AM), Malmö (7:00 AM), or Nässjö (10:25 AM) are reached a bit later, which may be more convenient.
+The Snälltåget night train is a good option for journeys from (Dresden-) Berlin via Hamburg to Copenhagen and destinations in southern Sweden.
+The train has a longer stop in Malmö, meaning it doesn't reach Stockholm until the early afternoon.
+For a quicker trip to Stockholm, you can change to a day train in Malmö.
+This change gets you to Stockholm faster.
+Destinations like Copenhagen, Malmö (06:30), and Nässjö are reached a bit later, which might be more convenient.

 Night trains within Sweden